-The Task Force is delighted to announce that the Neglected Tropical Diseases Supply Chain Forum (NTD-SCF), a multi-stakeholder partnership of NTD partners solving supply chain challenges in delivering NTD interventions, is being hosted by the International Trachoma Initiative (ITI), a program of The Task Force, effective February 1, 2021.
+The Task Force is delighted to announce that the Neglected Tropical Diseases Supply Chain Forum (NTD-SCF), a multi-stakeholder collaboration of NTD partners solving supply chain challenges in delivering neglected tropical diseases (NTD) interventions, is being hosted by the International Trachoma Initiative (ITI), a program of The Task Force, effective February 1, 2021.
 The Forum was previously managed by another Task Force program, Children Without Worms (CWW).

 With this move, Cassandra Holloway, Project Support Specialist, joins the ITI team to manage the day-to-day activities of the Forum, working closely with the pharmaceutical partners representing the Forum Secretariat, reporting to Carla Johnson, Director of Supply Chain Management at ITI.